rhit-loydma/SCA-Reversibility/README.md

 | [int > 1] | Counts when exactly n states map to the same configuration.
 For example, setting this to 2 would count only when exactly 2 configurations map to the same thing.
 Setting this to 3 would count the number of triplets. |

 ## Data Visualization
 The current data visualization code for this project is stored [here](data-visualization/heatmap.py).
-There are several parameters that the use can modify to generate heatmaps using the data stored in files from the experiments.
+There are several parameters that the user can modify to generate heatmaps using the data stored in files from the experiments.
 This tool will not work with the list logging mode.

 | Parameter | Options | Description|
 |---|---|---|